nixworks/public/news/2010/08/18/index.md

 ##### Mauritanian
 ### [Mauritania extradites a man to Mali convicted for kidnapping three Spanish aid workers believed to be held by the Al-Qaeda Organization in the Islamic Maghreb. ](/news/2010/08/18/mauritania-extradites-a-man-to-mali-convicted-for-kidnapping-three-spanish-aid-workers-believed-to-be-held-by-the-al-qaeda-organization-in-t.md)
-_Context: Mali, Mauritanian, Spain, Al Qaeda in the Islamic Maghreb_
+_Context: Mali, Al Qaeda in the Islamic Maghreb, Spain, Mauritanian_

 ##### Russia
 ### [Russia, Afghanistan, Tajikistan and Pakistan agree to step up the fight against terrorism and narcotics in a summit in the Russian Black Sea resort of Sochi. ](/news/2010/08/18/russia-afghanistan-tajikistan-and-pakistan-agree-to-step-up-the-fight-against-terrorism-and-narcotics-in-a-summit-in-the-russian-black-sea.md)